programmah/WIP-nemo-challenge-bootcamp/Deployment_Guide.md

 ## Known issues

-- Your custom preprocessed dataset must be save in `.jsonl` format and follow the naming convention as `training.jsonl`, `validation.jsonl`, and `test.jsonl` otherwise you will see an error stating:

-` unable to find the training data ...`
+- Your custom preprocessed dataset must be saved in `.jsonl` format and follow the naming convention as `training.jsonl`, `validation.jsonl`, and `test.jsonl` otherwise you will see an error stating: ` unable to find the training data ...`

 - By default, NeMo stores the checkpoint here: `NEMO_MODELS_CACHE=/root/.cache/nemo/models`.
 You will be able to run inference successfully but run into errors runing infernece after restarting the NeMo container.
-This is because the cache as been cleared and an error will pop up stating:

-`Can't find the Llama-3.1-8B model...`
+This is because the cache as been cleared and an error will pop up stating: `Can't find the Llama-3.1-8B model...`

 To prevent this, please set up the NeMo cache path to store the checkpoint in your local environment as: `os.environ["NEMO_MODELS_CACHE"] = "/workspace/model/"`